 In 1898, the Hinchinbrook Divisional Board and the Colonial Sugar Refining Company again reached agreement regarding the construction of a further tramway.
 Tin was being mined in the hills west of Ingham and farms were being developed along the Stone River, also to the west of the town.
 The Company agreed to purchase the firewood from land clearing and also purchase sugar cane grown by the Stone River farmers.
-The State Government approved a further loan immediately and the line was completed in July, 1900.
+The State Government approved a further loan to the Board, and construction of this 17 1⁄2 mile long tramway was begun immediately and the line was completed in July, 1900.

-The tramway was the only reliable means of Cedar Tree for the benefit of visiting sailors from the transport in the district for many years.
-As well as British warship HMS Pyramus, in July, 1907. passengers, it carried commodities such as tin, wolfram, hides and tallow to Lucinda and timber for the local sawmills in Ingham.
+The tramway was the only reliable means of transport in the district for many years.
+As well as passengers, it carried commodities such as tin, wolfram, hides and tallow to Lucinda and timber for the local sawmills in Ingham.

-Locomotives used on the Shire Tramways were Passengers were collected next to the Club Hotel in supplied by the Company from the Victoria Mill.
-There were three bogie coaches available for was convenient for passengers.
-Fares were 1/- for passengers on the Lucinda Point Tramway.
+Locomotives used on the Shire Tramways were supplied by the Company from its Victoria Mill.
+There were three bogie coaches available for passengers on the Lucinda Point Tramway.
 One was an open vehicle and the other two were roofed.
 These were the days of segregation and the roofed vehicles were available for whites only whilst the open carriage was known as the "nigger" carriage.
 A 4-wheel coach fitted with cross seating was generally used on the Stone River Tramway.
-The locomotive crews were supplied by the Company as were staff at the various depots (goods shed) but the train guard was supplied by the Board.
+The locomotive crews were supplied by the Company as were staff at the various depots (goods sheds) but the train guard was supplied by the Board.

 A 4-wheeled insulated box wagon was used for transporting perishable foodstuffs to farmers.
-This vehicle, known as the "bread and meat van" and one covered coach still exist to-day.
-The former is preserved at the Illawara Light Railway Museum Society's site at Albion Park in New South Wales and the latter is preserved along with the Hudswell Clarke locomotive "Homebush" at Victoria Mill.
+This vehicle, known as the "bread and meat van" and one covered coach still exist to day.
+The former is preserved at the Illawarra Light Railway Museum Society's site at Albion Park in New South Wales and the latter is preserved along with the Hudswell Clarke locomotive "HOMEBUSH" at Victoria Mill.
 This coach is purported to have been built by Decauville.

-The opening of the Government Railway line between Townsville and Ingham on 1 December, 1919 meant the end of much of the passenger traffic to Lucinda Point, as it was more convenient to travel by train direct to Townsville rather than by tram to Lucinda Point and then the coastal steamer.
+The opening of the Government Railway line between Townsville and Ingham on the 1st December, 1919 meant the end of much of the passenger traffic to Lucinda Point, as it was more convenient to travel by train direct to Townsville rather than by tram to Lucinda Point and then coastal steamer.